pabvald/snlp-project/README.md

 ### 2. Subword Segmentation

 In this section, we work on 3 segmentation models with difference vocabulary sizes.
-The first one employs character-level segmentation, which is simply to treat each character as a token.
+The first one employs character-level segmentation, which is simply to treat each character as a token, resulting in a vocabulary size of 74.
 In the rest of this section, we focus mostly on the other 2 models.

 #### 2.1.
 Experiments with vocabulary sizes